My Approach

 My Scope of Practice

 • Healthcare: Deep experience in U.S. healthcare systems, particularly outpatient care, integrated behavioral health, and suicide prevention.
-I've contributed to product development, service design, and clinical strategy.
+Read about my product development experience here and my clinical service design here.

 • Labor Organizing: Active union member (UAW 4121) with roles in elections, contract enforcement, and steward leadership for the Research Scientists and Engineers collective bargaining unit.